 - If providing services to a client located in Arizona via telepractice, you must be aware of and comply with Arizona's telepractice-related statutes and rules.

 For a complete list of emergency temporary licenses issued, please download the directory, below.
-The below PDFs are identical in content; however, one is sorted by last name of the licensee, and the other is sorted by license number.

 Applicants who have been approved by the Board to sit for the EPPP may request a 6-month extension.
 For more details about requesting extensions, please see the FAQ.